MaxenceLiboz/darkly/SQL_Injection_ID_Images/Ressources/writeUp.md

 # Remediation

-SQL injections, of all types, remain common vulnerabilities for web applications if we refer to the [OWASP Top 10](https://owasp.org/Top10/fr/).
-In 2021, injections (of all types) ranked third:
+SQL injections remain common vulnerabilities for web applications if we refer to the [OWASP Top 10](https://owasp.org/Top10/fr/).
+In 2021, injections (all types) ranked third:

 ![Capture d'écran 2024-05-02 à 20.04.09.png](images/Capture_decran_2024-05-02_a_20.04.09.png)